BartJongejan/Bracmat/README.md

     * bracmatJS.html _(deleted, executable uploaded to latest release)_

       Bracmat compiled to WebAssembly and Javascript using emscripten, embedded in a single HTML-page.
-Nice for toy scripts, slow.
+Nice for toy scripts.
+      You can choose between pure JavaScript and JavaScript+WebAssembly.
+      The latter produces smaller and faster, compiled code, but you probably will not be able to run bracmatJS.html straight from the filesystem in your browser.
+Instead run it in a (local) webserver.
+See emscriptenHowToHTML.sh for more details.

     * edit-potuC.html.bra